AF-Cabouat/PREVis-scales/README.md

 > Anne-Flore Cabouat, Tingying He, Petra Isenberg, and Tobias Isenberg.
 PREVis: Perceived Readability Evaluation for Visualizations.
 IEEE Transactions on Visualization and Computer Graphics, 31, 2025.
 To appear. doi: 10.1109/TVCG.2024.3456318

+To learn more about PREVis and how to use it, check out our website [aviz.fr/PREViz](https://aviz.fr/PREVis/)

 If you use any material from this repository please cite the paper.
 Here's a bibTeX entry:
 ```
 @article{Cabouat:2025:PPR,